-Q. When employees get married, do we need new W-4s to show the new name?
-And do we need new I-9s?
+Q. When an employee gets married, do we need a new W-4 to show her new name?
+What about a new I-9?

 Q. One of our employees is out on workers’ comp.
 Our contract says “no sick time will be lost or deducted” while employees are out on workers’ comp.
 But now he wants to know if he continues to accrue sick time and holiday pay while not working.
 Does he?

 Q. We have some employees who are earning the maximum salary for their job classifications.
 Can we cut their pay if we feel they’re overpaid?

 Q. We suspected an employee was using drugs, so we sent him to be tested.
 We told him he couldn’t work until the test came back in two days.
 The results were negative.
 Do we owe him wages for those two days?

 Q. We have an employee who is going on eight weeks’ leave for a qualifying serious health condition.
 She isn’t requesting to use FMLA leave because she has enough paid sick leave.
 Can employees choose not to use FMLA leave even though they qualify?